This work is preliminary, and subject to change. Questions and comments are welcome at email@example.com.

-Preventing deforestation is a key part of fighting the climate crisis, but forestry carbon offsets suffer from a number of problems that make it difficult to know their true impact.
-It is difficult to measure the contribution of any forestry offset project, as there is limited rigorous evaluation of the effectiveness of forestry interventions.
+Preventing deforestation is a key part of fighting the climate crisis, but forest carbon offsets suffer from a number of problems that make it difficult to know their true impact.
+It is difficult to measure the contribution of any forest offset project, as there is limited rigorous evaluation of the effectiveness of forest interventions.
 Of particular concern is “permanence”, which refers to the fact that in order to keep CO2 out of the atmosphere, trees must stay alive for many years.
-This adds an additional layer of uncertainty to any forestry project that is very difficult to resolve.
-At this moment, we have not found any forestry offsets that we feel confident recommending, but we continue to search for high-quality projects that can resolve these difficulties.
+This adds an additional layer of uncertainty to any forest project that is very difficult to resolve.
+At this moment, we have not found any forest offsets that we feel confident recommending, but we continue to search for high-quality projects that can resolve these difficulties.

 Given the limited evidence on the effectiveness of forestry interventions and concerns over leakage and permanence, we have not yet been able to find any forestry offsets we can recommend with confidence.
 But we are continuing to look for high-quality forestry offset projects.

 Forest conservation, improved forest management, and afforestation/reforestation projects have gained popularity in recent years as “nature-based” solutions to fighting climate change.
 This makes sense, as deforestation contributes around 8% of the world’s annual CO2 emissions, and revitalization of forests can be a key carbon removal solution.
 Nature-based projects have received notable financial support from companies like Apple (launched a $200 million Restore Fund in 2021), Amazon (recently launched a $100 million restoration fund), Netflix, and others to help achieve their net-zero climate goals.
 Globally, a recent initiative out of the World Economic Forum has even been established to plant 1 trillion trees by 2030.